kowalcj0/PiFi-Remote/README.md

 * Switch from Airplay to Mpd and vice versa, display Airplay metadata on screen

-* Improve overall responsiveness of display / control
+* Improve overall responsiveness of display / control (new LCD controller class)

 Find more on: https://bitbucket.org/bertrandboichon/